PySimpleGUI/DocsCleanup/Home tab/2_readme.md

 You can change the size of the debug window using the `set_options` call with the `debug_win_size` parameter.

 There is an option to tell PySimpleGUI to reroute all of your stdout and stderr output to this window.
-To do so call easy_print with the parameter `do_not_reroute_stdout` set to `False`.
+To do so, call easy_print with the parameter `do_not_reroute_stdout` set to `False`.
 After calling it once with this parameter set to True, all future calls to a normal `print` will go to the debug window.

 If you close the debug window it will re-open the next time you Print to it.
 If you wish to close the window using your code, then you can call either `easy_print_close()` or `PrintClose()`

 ### Printing To Multiline Elements

 Another technique for outputting information that you would normally print is to use the function `Multiline.print`.
-You'll find it discussed further into this document.
+You'll find it discussed further in this document.
 The basic idea is that you can easily modify your normal `print` calls to route your printed information to your window.

 ---
 # Custom window API Calls  (Your First window)

 This is the FUN part of the programming of this GUI.
 In order to really get the most out of the API, you should be using an IDE that supports auto complete or will show you the definition of the function.
 This will make customizing go smoother.

 This first section on custom windows is for your typical, blocking, non-persistent window.
 By this I mean, when you "show" the window, the function will not return until the user has clicked a button or closed the window with an X.